digi-ron/AU-Falcon-SPUD-Project/Electrical/BrakeSwitch/BrakeSwitch.md

 Diagnosis for this part is simple.
 Start the vehicle and put your foot lightly on the brake pedal, in any gear.
 Have another person check for brake light funtionality

-> alternatively, 2-3 standard red bricks can be wedged into place to force the brake pedal down, however this is a last resort option if no one else is available
+> Alternatively, 2-3 standard red bricks can be wedged into place to force the brake pedal down, however this is a last resort option if no one else is available
 {: .block-note}

 ## Replacement